ISmellYu/RichbetsResurrected/README.md

 # RichbetsResurrected
 Probably my most complex and fun project ever done together with [Drairan9](https://github.com/Drairan9).
-The project includes roulette, a custom made unity game called "spacerun", slots and on site nick customization.\
+The project includes roulette, a custom made unity game called "spacerun" created by [Drairan9](https://github.com/Drairan9), slots and on site nick customization.\
 All this combined with a database running on mysql and discord.\
 Fell free to learn from it or something else\
 **Project done only for learning purposes**